Bethune-Cookman adds former JSU receiver - NewsBreak

 The Bethune-Cookman Wildcats recently added a commitment from former Jackson State four-star Corey Reed Jr.

+Reed then transferred to Iowa Western Community College and played one season for the Reivers.
+He caught 19 passes for 253 yards and two touchdowns over four games with Iowa Western.
+He then transferred to Jackson State University in 2021 as a junior.
+Reed recorded 325 yards, 27 receptions, and three touchdowns for Jackson State in the spring of 2021.

-Reed has now committed to play for the Bethune-Cookman Wildcats .
-The Wildcats are coming off of a tough season but are mentally prepared to bounce back.
-They ended last season with a 2-9 record and last in the SWAC East.
+Reed has now committed to play for Bethune-Cookman .
+BCU is coming off of a tough season but are hoping to bounce back.
+It ended last season with a 2-9 record and last in the SWAC East.
 The team finished seventh in passing yards with 2332 and fifth in passing touchdowns with 18.
-Bethune-Cookman is looking to upgrade their passing game with the addition of Corey Reed Jr to the team.
+Bethune-Cookman is looking to upgrade its passing game with the addition of Corey Reed Jr to the team.

 The post Bethune-Cookman adds former JSU receiver appeared first on HBCU Gameday .